nickeag1e/-/README.md

-This project is my progress in Yandex.Lyceum tasks for teachers.
+This project is my progress in Yandex.Lyceum course for teachers.